 Massey’s Master of Management is an internationally-recognised qualification.
 You will learn from our business experts - Massey University is the largest and one of the most highly respected management schools in New Zealand.

-The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top five per cent of business schools globally and is AACSB accredited.
+The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
 Massey University’s accountancy and finance programme ranks in the 100 universities in the world by QS (Quacquarelli Symonds) rankings and was ranked no.1 in finance in New Zealand

 You can complete this qualification in 1.5 years of full-time study.
 If you study part-time the qualification takes between 2.5 and five years.

 The Master of Management is a rigorous programme, where students are expected to achieve at a high level.
 This is reflected in the quality of our graduates, and contributes to the reputation of the qualification

 Postgraduate study is hard work but hugely rewarding and empowering.
 The workload of the Master of Management replicates the high-pressure environment of senior workplace roles.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 It takes you to a new level in knowledge and expertise.